LoicMarechal/LPlib/whatsup.md

-### June 2025
+### September 2025

-Beta version of color-grains parallelism.
+Beta version of color-grains parallelism now working on a basic example.

+Optional integration with Metis allows for a comprehensive renumbering procedure that performs all needed steps in one go.

 ### March 2025